neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 Enables frontend development tools (HMR, etc) for the `neu run --frontend-lib-dev` command.
 Learn more about frontend framework integration from [here](../getting-started/using-frontend-libraries.md)

-### `cli.projectRunner.projectPath: string`
+### `cli.hostProject.projectPath: string`

 Sets the project path of the Project Runner apps.
-This path will be used as the current directory while executing the projectRunner related commands ([initCommand](#cliprojectrunnerinitcommand-string), [devCommand](#cliprojectrunnerdevcommand-string), [buildCommand](#cliprojectrunnerbuildcommand-string)).
+This path will be used as the current directory while executing the hostProject related commands ([initCommand](#clihostprojectinitcommand-string), [devCommand](#clihostprojectdevcommand-string), [buildCommand](#clihostprojectbuildcommand-string)).

-### `cli.projectRunner.initCommand: string`
+### `cli.hostProject.initCommand: string`

 A command that gets executed after downloading an app template with the `neu create` command.

-### `cli.projectRunner.devCommand: string`
+### `cli.hostProject.devCommand: string`

 This command will run with the `neu run` command to start the Project Runner file.

-### `cli.projectRunner.buildCommand: string`
+### `cli.hostProject.buildCommand: string`

-The `neu build` command will execute this command before generating the app bundle, so you can generate bundled version of project Runner code.
-Note: Developers are responsible for creating the bundled code in [Project Runner buildPath](#cliprojectrunnerbuildpath) after executing this command.
+The `neu build` command will execute this command before generating the app bundle, so you can generate bundled version of Host Project code.
+Note: Developers are responsible for creating the bundled code in [Host Project buildPath](#clihostprojectbuildpath) after executing this command.

-### `cli.projectRunner.buildPath: string`
+### `cli.hostProject.buildPath: string`

-Location where built backend/projecRunner file(s) will be located after [buildCommand](#cliprojectrunnerbuildcommand-string).
+Location where built hostProject/projectRunner file(s) will be located after [buildCommand](#clihostprojectbuildcommand-string).
 Files in these folders are copied into distributionPath after `neu build` command.

 ### `cli.distributionPath: string`